Annapurna Base Camp Trek

 Includes

-• Arrival and departure from the airport will be arranged by car/van/hiace.
+• Arrival and departure from the airport will be arranged by car/van/hiace ( request with your flight details).

-• Twin-sharing accommodation will be provided in Pokhara for 2 nights, also including breakfast.
+• 1 night accommodation will be provided in Pokhara including breakfast.

 • During the trek, all meals (breakfast, lunch, and dinner) as well as accommodation will be provided.